-Do no limit credit cards exist?
+Do unlimited credit cards exist?

-There are credit cards on the market with no preset spending limit, but it’s worth keeping in mind that the majority of these are expensive premium card.
-These products tend to come with significant bonuses, such as a concierge service, airport lounge privileges, various insurances, rewards points and more, but the these bonuses can cost a pretty penny.
+There are a number of charge and credit cards on the market with no preset spending limit rather than being strictly ‘unlimited’, but it’s worth keeping in mind that the majority of these are expensive premium cards.
+These products tend to come with significant bonuses and perks, such as a concierge service, complimentary airport lounge access, travel insurance and purchase protection, rewards points and more, but all these features can cost a pretty penny.

 Some providers have a policy of not sharing spending limit details with the customer and will approve transactions at their discretion.
 Each customer’s credit limit is usually determined based on a number of factors, including income levels, payment history and historical spending behaviour.